How the IRS Determines Independent Contractor Status

 As an employer, do you have direct control over business aspects of the worker’s duties?
 Do you control how the worker is paid?
 Do you reimburse for expenses?
 Do you provide tools, supplies, and other commodities?
 If so, the worker is typically classified as an employee.

-- Does the worker incur fixed costs whether or not work is currently performed?
+- Does the worker incur fixed costs whether work is currently performed?
 If so, the worker is an independent contractor.

 - Has the worker made significant investment in the facilities or tools used to perform the work required?
 If yes, then the worker is classified as an independent contractor.
 (That may not be the case in certain industries, however; for example, automobile mechanics and construction workers are often required to furnish their own tools but are still classified as employees.)